agart001/agart.github.io/README.md

-# agart.github.io
+# Portfolio Content
-A collection of portfolio projects from my C# class
+This site contains various projects I have worked on during my C# class at Columbia College Chicago.